Binary Division Calculator

-1. These binary numbers can be converted to the decimal system, both when integer and when they are binary fraction, but arithmetic operations like addition, multiplication, or subtraction can also be executed in the binary system.
+1. These binary numbers can be converted to the decimal system (both when integer and when they are binary fraction) but arithmetic operations like binary addition, binary multiplication, or binary subtraction can also be executed in the binary system.

 Binary division strongly follows the decimal long division.
 The procedure consists of repeated binary subtraction steps.

 Beginning with the left (most significant) bit, it is inspected if the divisor can be subtracted from the dividends' current digit.
 If so, a